hb15331/cs5610-f20-client-angular-hualinbai/README.md

 Retrieve the courses, modules and lessons from our REST API and support table/grid/list view of data <br />
 :heavy_check_mark: &nbsp;&nbsp;
-Complete a set of quizzes associated with each course and render the student's grading history after submissions <br />
+Complete a set of quizzes under each course and render the student's grading history after submissions <br />

 ## :rocket: Technologies